 In near future, the team plans to come up with a comprehensive online illustrated guide on menstruation covering all topics related to women reproductive health.
 As teachers are the main influencers for girls just starting out in puberty, menstrual awareness workshop kit is in pipeline for teachers to further spread the message.
 And, most importantly, SMS and E-mail based menstrual tracking is in plans for those without smart-phones.
 The team also plans to translate translation of Menstrupedia comic book is as many languages as possible, for wider adoption.

 It is indeed a welcome change to see young people like Aditi, Tuhin and Rajat take the rocky road of Entrepreneurship to give every girl the right to know about puberty and the changes accompanying it.
 Knowing this information is one of the most basic and often overlooked need for a girl, and Hatsoff to Menstrupedia team for coming up with a creative way to explain most difficult of the things.
-We are still in the era where men hardly listen to “women’s problems”, and [email protected] would like to give a shout out to Tuhin Paul and Rajat Mittal for believing in this project and standing firmly behind Aditi to benefit every girl and woman in the world.
+We are still in the era where men hardly listen to “women’s problems”, and we@TTP would like to give a shout out to Tuhin Paul and Rajat Mittal for believing in this project and standing firmly behind Aditi to benefit every girl and woman in the world.
 If you have a girl nearing puberty at home, please do her a favor and show her the comic strips today!